MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 ### Issue: Constraints maximum runtime and maximum number of physical qubits are mutually exclusive

-The Resource Estimator accepts only one of `maxDuration` or `maxPhysicalQubits` constraints at the time but not two.
+The Resource Estimator accepts only one of [`maxDuration`]O(xref:qsharp.estimator.EstimatorConstraints) or [`maxPhysicalQubits`](xref:qsharp.estimator.EstimatorConstraints) constraints at the time but not two.
 If your provide both `maxDuration` and `maxPhysicalQubits`constraints for a single job, it returns the `BothDurationAndPhysicalQubitsProvided` error.

 ## Creating an Azure Quantum workspace